canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 **[TODO: Add/revise checklist items]**

+- Consider open source software solutions at every layer of the stack **(Digital Services Playbook (US))**
 - use open standards and common platforms **(Digital Service Standard (Ontario))**
 - understand common user needs with other services and meet those needs consistently with the rest of government **(Digital Service Standard (Ontario))**
+- Consider open source where feasible. **(2.
+Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
+  - Open source refers to practices that allow other software developers to have access via a free license to another product’s programming code, thereby allowing others to make subsequent improvements or develop new products that work with the product (e.g., being able to incorporate Twitter into another service or product).
+  - Open-source code is typically a collaborative effort where programmers improve upon the source code and share the changes within the community so that other members can help improve it further.
 - {: .dpgn-onegc-architectural } Use emerging technologies **(Build It Right - OneGC Architectural Checklist (draft))**
   - Leverage new technologies (e.g., AI and blockchain) to shift investments to more modern tech